alexandreborges/malwoverview/README.md

       -t MULTITHREAD, --thread MULTITHREAD
                         (optional) This option has several different meanings according to chosen the value.
 Possible values: <1>: This value is used to force multithreads on Linux
-                        whether: the -d option is specifed AND you have a PAID Virus Total API or you are NOT checking the VT while using the -d option.
+                        whether: the -d option is specified AND you have a PAID Virus Total API or you are NOT checking the VT while using the -d option.
 PS1: using this option causes Imphashes not to be grouped anymore; PS2: it also works on Windows, but there is not gain in performance; <2>: This value should be used with -d option in